1995Kai/algorithm-analysis-sorting-method/README.md

 Specification
 --------------
 Write a program in Java.
-The program is required to implement insertion, bubble, quick and radix sort algorithms on a list of words in reverse lexicographic order.
+The program is required to implement insertion, bubble, quick and radix sort algorithms on a list of words in lexicographic order.
 Add a counter in appropriate location of your implementation to count the number of times elementary operations namely the number of assignments and the number of comparisons etc are performed in the algorithm.
 Run the